TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - Containerized the entire application using Docker and pushed to Docker Hub for reproducibility.

 ➔ Results
-- Reduced dataset memory usage by 90% using optimized storage techniques.
+- Optimized dataset memory usage by 90% using optimized storage techniques.
-- Achieved a 30% lower MAE and a 12% higher R2-score compared to the baseline model.
+- Achieved a 30% lower MAE and a 12% higher R2 score compared to the baseline model.
-- Improved model stability by 70%, ensuring more stable and reliable predictions.
+- Reduced prediction error variance by 70%, ensuring more stable and reliable predictions.

 ➔ Impact
 - Helps car owners quickly find the right selling price for their vehicles based on real-world data.